ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-objc.rst

       NSArray won't store a reference to the compare function that is used after 'sortedArrayUsingFunction_context\_' returns.

+.. function:: callbackPointer(closure)

+   Returns a value that can be passed to a function expecting a ``void *`` argument.
+The value for *closure* must be a function that's decorated with :func:`callbackFor`.

 .. function:: selectorFor(callable[, argIndex])

    Decorator to tell that this is the "callback" selector for another